explodinggiraffes/keyframe-server-python/README.md

 ## Endpoints

-Endpoint returning an HTML page containing a grid of all the groups of pictures in playable video elements and their timestamps.
+Endpoint returning an HTML page containing a grid of all the groups of pictures in playable video elements and their timestamps. <br>
 Example:<br>
 http://127.0.0.1:8000/videos/CoolVideo.mp4/group-of-pictures